-- (a) For each project endorsed at the concept assessment stage, ARTC will provide a project feasibility report to the RCG. - (b) Unless ARTC and the RCG agree otherwise, the project feasibility report will include: - (i) confirmation of project objectives, including a preliminary functional specification; - (ii) brief outline of scope; - (iii) identification of estimated project costs and any Innovation Incentive Amount (with a +/-20% range); - (iv) potential benefits, including capacity, maintenance and operating benefits; - (v) preliminary risk assessment; - (vi) preliminary project management plan, including initial estimate of timeline for milestones; - (vii) details of any variation to the budgeted costs to undertake Project Feasibility; and - (viii) outline of project assessment stage, including an estimate of budget. - (c) At the time ARTC submits a project feasibility report to the RCG, ARTC will advise whether it intends to fund the project assessment stage of the project, subject to project assessment being endorsed by the RCG. - (d) ARTC may seek formal endorsement from the RCG to proceed to project assessment.
-Endorsement to proceed to project assessment would include: - (i) endorsement of any variation to the estimated costs endorsed under section 9.3(d)(ii) incurred in undertaking project feasibility; and - (ii) endorsement for ARTC's estimated costs and proposed timeframe to undertake project assessment, to be included in the RAB or expensed in the year incurred.
+- (a) For each project endorsed at the concept assessment stage, ARTC will provide a project feasibility report to the RCG. - (b) Unless ARTC and the RCG agree otherwise, the project feasibility report will include: - (i) confirmation of project objectives, including a preliminary functional specification; - (ii) brief outline of scope: - (iii) identification of estimated project costs (with a +/-20% range); - (iv) potential benefits, including capacity, maintenance and operating benefits; - (v) preliminary risk assessment; - (vi) preliminary project management plan, including initial estimate of timeline for milestones: - (vii) details of any variation to the budgeted costs to undertake Project Feasibility;

+- (viii) outline of project assessment stage, including an estimate of budget; and - (ix) if it relates to Expansion Capital in Pricing Zone 1, the information relating to the Capital Allocation required under section 9.9(b). - (c) At the time ARTC submits a project feasibility report to the RCG, ARTC will advise whether it intends to fund the project assessment stage of the project, subject to project assessment being endorsed by the RCG. - (d) ARTC may seek formal endorsement from the RCG to proceed to project assessment.
+Endorsement to proceed to project assessment would include: - (i) endorsement of any variation to the estimated costs endorsed under section 9.3(d)(ii) incurred in undertaking project feasibility; and - (ii) endorsement for ARTC's estimated costs (including, if applicable, the Capital Allocation) and proposed timeframe to undertake project assessment, to be included in the RAB Floor Limit or expensed in the year incurred.